tomatohammado/gatsby-demo/README.md

 `
 ```

-The query is graphql, which to be honest I am not familiar with and do not know why the syntax is what it is (backticks? no commas?!).
-However, it looks lik this query is finding the markdown file that matches the path, and returning its html and frontmatter properties.
+The query is graphql, which to be honest I am not familiar with and do not know what's going on with the syntax (backticks? no commas in an object-literal-looking-thing?!).

+But from what I can tell, it looks like this query is finding the markdown file that matches the path, and returning its html and frontmatter properties.

-We are almost there!
+## Telling Gatsby to apply the Template to Posts

 The last step is to modify the `./gatsby-node.js` file to use our template to create the blog post pages.